dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ```

 When resolving or injecting a service with `ScopeTo(name)` reuse DryIoc will look up starting from the current open scope,
-through chain of its parents until the scope with the name is found or we reached the top scope.
+through the chain of its parents until the scope with the name is found or we reached the top scope.

 To define a name you may use object of any type with `Equals(object other)` and `GetHashCode()` available.
 `Reuse.ScopedTo(42)` or `Reuse.ScopedTo(Flags.Red)` are the valid names.